 6. Has your child had her hearing checked?

 One ADHD symptom is “not seeming to listen when spoken to directly.”
 However, there can be many reasons why your child doesn’t seem to listen or has trouble following directions.
-One principle reason may be that your child has a hearing problem.
+One main reason may be that your child has a hearing problem.
 This is why the AAP recommends that kids have their hearing checked as a part of a diagnostic evaluation.

 7. Do you think your child understands your words when you speak to him?